Conjugates, Filters and Quantum Mechanics: Abstract

 \section{Abstract}

-The Jordan structure of finite-dimensional quantum theory is derived, in a conspicuously easy way, from a few very simple postulates concerning abstract probabilistic models (defined by a set of basic measurements and a convex set of states).
-The key assumption is that each system $A$ can be paired with an isomorphic {\em conjugate} system, $\bar{A}$, by means of a non-signaling bipartite state $\eta_A$ perfectly and uniformly correlating each basic measurement on $A$ with its counterpart on $\bar{A}$.
-In the case of a quantum-mechanical system associated with a complex Hilbert space $\H$, the conjugate system is that associated with the conjugate Hilbert space $\bar{\H}$, and $\eta_A$ corresponds to the maximally entangled state on $\H \otimes \bar{\H}$.
+The Jordan structure of finite-dimensional quantum theory is derived, in a conspicuously easy way, from a few simple postulates concerning abstract probabilistic models (each defined by a set of basic measurements and a convex set of states).
+The key assumption is that each system $A$ can be paired with an isomorphic \emph{conjugate} system, $\overline{A}$, by means of a non-signaling bipartite state $\eta_A$ perfectly and uniformly correlating each basic measurement on \(A\) with its counterpart on $\overline{A}$.
+In the case of a quantum-mechanical system associated with a complex Hilbert space \(\H\), the conjugate system is that associated with the conjugate Hilbert space $\H$, and $\eta_A$ corresponds to the standard maximally entangled EPR state on $\H \otimes \overline{\H}$.
+A second ingredient is the notion of a {\em reversible filter}, that is, a probabilistically reversible process that independently attenuates the sensitivity of detectors associated with a measurement.
+In addition to offering more flexibility than most existing reconstructions of finite-dimensional quantum theory, the approach taken here has the advantage of not relying on any form of the ``no restriction" hypothesis.
+That is, it is not assumed that arbitrary effects are physically measurable, nor that arbitrary families of physically measurable effects summing to the unit effect, represent physically accessible observables.
+(An appendix shows how a version of Hardy's ``subpace axiom" can replace several assumptions native to this paper, although at the cost of disallowing superselection rules.)